USDA-SCINet/scinet-workbooks/workbooks/_compiled/data-science.md

 ---
-title: Introduction to Data Science
+title: Data Science & Machine Learning
 description: A description of the workbook
 ordered: 1
 svg: /plant.svg